Passive Optical Network: What is PON?

 In terms of topology, then, a PON looks a lot like a traditional network – except that the complex, expensive and power-hungry switches in the middle layer are replaced with much simpler devices, and a larger portion of the network is cabled using fibre optic cables.

 Astute (and nostalgic) readers may have already noticed that OLT is somewhat like a hub.
-They are not, strictly speaking, “dumb” hubs – they do implement a relevant subset of switch functionality, so that they can enable some types of traffic (such as multicast traffic, extensively used for IP video, VoIP, IoT and some security applications).
+They are not, strictly speaking, “dumb” hubs – they do implement a relevant subset of switch functionality so that they can enable some types of traffic (such as multicast traffic, extensively used for IP video, VoIP, IoT and some security applications).
 However, they are significantly simpler – and cheaper – than traditional distribution switches.

-This radical approach works well for campus and building networks, where much of the traffic between end user equipment (east-west) at the access tier has been replaced with traffic to the cloud or storage servers (north-south), which requires only minimal “global” intervention.
+This radical approach works well for campus and building networks, where much of the traffic between end-user equipment (east-west) at the access tier has been replaced with traffic to the cloud or storage servers (north-south), which requires only minimal “global” intervention.
 Much of whatever east-west traffic is left is now constrained to self-contained office networks, in small-volume bursts.
 PONs have excellent performance for this type of traffic.

 PON network design: the distribution tier uses simpler, passive equipment.
 A single port can service several (up to 32) devices.
-Filtering and routing have been mostly pushed to Core and Access tiers.
+Filtering and routing have been mostly pushed to the Core and Access tiers.
 Most of the links are fast, reliable fibre cables, rather than copper.
 Core tier and (rarely, but possibly) distribution tier can use additional devices for redundancy

 The technology behind OLTs, ONTs and ONUs is not only cheaper but significantly simpler and more reliable than that of a typical high-performance L3 switch.
 They are easier to maintain and less likely to fail.
 When they do fail, they are easier to replace, since there is typically very little configuration to migrate.